-The initial results continue to deliver robust, broad gold intersections from the sections drilled (Table 1), and further support the developing geological model of a semi-coherent plunging high-grade component to the multiple BIF units that forms a broad 140m thick package.
-Importantly, the recent drilling has identified oxide gold mineralisation in another new hanging wall BIF (refer LEFR090) unit that is open along strike and at depth.
+The 1m results continue to enhance and deliver robust, broad gold intersections from the sections drilled (Table 1), and further support the developing geological model of a semi-coherent plunging high-grade component to the multiple BIF units that forms a broad 140m thick package.
+Importantly, the recent results further enhance the oxide gold mineralisation in another new hanging wall BIF (refer LEFR090 & LEFR087) unit that is open along strike and at depth.